How to Find, Choose, and Hang a Hammock

 Tree Hugger Hammock Straps

-This kit makes the hammock hanging more mobile and eco-friendlier.
+This kit makes hanging a hammock more mobile and eco-friendlier.
 It is weather resistant and has D-rings that prevent slippage and increase safety.
-400lb capacity per strap.
-To safely use the kit, you must first locate two vertical trees of suitable diameter, adequate strength, and spaced to allow proper hammock extension.
+It has a 400lb capacity per strap.
+To safely use the kit, you must first locate two vertical trees of suitable diameter, adequate strength, and with enough space to allow proper hammock extension.

-We hope that you use our recommendations related to the different hammock options available on the market, as well as tips on how to install your hammock safely and properly, to find the perfect hammock that fits your lifestyle!
+We hope that you use our recommendations related to the different hammock options available on the market to find the perfect hammock that fits your lifestyle, as well as our tips on how to install your hammock safely and properly!
 Get ready to create your own relaxation oasis at home!

 If you ever find yourself in the New Orleans area of Louisiana, come find us!
 We are located in the French Quarter, just outside of the famous French Market.
 Swing by and check out our hammocks in person or browse our other products, which you can catch a glimpse of on our website!